rctn/gpupy/README.md

 gpupy
 =====

-Wrapper for cuBlas\NumbaPro functions that provides drop in support for NumPy functions on GPU
+Wrapper for GPU cuBlas\NumbaPro functions that provides drop in support for NumPy functions

 ### Use
 Instantiate a Gpupy object